mprse/mbed-os/hal/rfcs/0000-spi-overhaul.md

 ## Description

-This updates targets the SPI HAL as the first step of a wide plan for all HAL APIs.
+This update targets the SPI HAL as the first step of a wide plan for all HAL APIs.

 ## Motivation